AlexanderRAnderson/Portfolio/docs/Portfolio.md

 ## [About Me](index.md) || [Resume](Resume.md)  || [Reflection](Reflection.md)
 # Welcome to my personal portfolio!

-On this main page I will provide some digital projects I have worked on.

 ![3D model of a fence that I made for an internship](https://raw.githubusercontent.com/AlexanderRAnderson/my_site/master/docs/images/Fence.PNG)
 This was a 3D model of a fence that I created for a virtual reality research internship for Penn State during the 2020 summer.
 I think it was an enjoyable experience to create 3D models from scratch to add to a working virtual reality game.